neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 - Imports `useState` hook by React.
 - Exports a React component that returns a form containing a `<textarea>` element to accept a string.
-- Upon form submission, it POSTs the message string input by user as JSON to the `/api/learn` endpoint.
+- Upon form submission, it posts the message string input by the user as JSON to the `/api/learn` endpoint.

 ### Build an entrypoint React component

-Inside `src` directory, create a `App.jsx` file with the following code:
+Inside the `src` directory, create a `App.jsx` file with the following code:

 ```tsx
 // File: src/App.jsx